→ You can check your credit score for free with Canstar

 A low score, however, may result in a lender charging you a higher interest rate or refusing your credit application altogether.

-How does Illion calculate your credit score?
+How does Illion calculate my credit score?

 Illion says that your credit score is determined by how reliably you pay your bills, meaning people who have evidence of consistently paying their bills on time will generally have a higher credit score than those who frequent default on their payments.